-Tucked amidst snow-capped Himalayas, The Great Himalayan National Park is a beautiful habitat of alpine flora and fauna.
-Located in the Kullu region, Great Himalayan National Park was built in 1984 and declared as a National Park in 1999.
+Tucked amidst the snow-capped Himalayas, The Great Himalayan National Park is a beautiful habitat of alpine flora and fauna.
+Located in the Kullu region, the Great Himalayan National Park was built in 1984 and declared a National Park in 1999.
 Enumerated as World Heritage Site by UNESCO in 2014, this is one of the largest and scenic national parks in India.

-All you need to know about The Great Himalayan National Park
+Details about The Great Himalayan National Park

-Location and geography of The Great Himalayan National Park
+Location and Geography of The Great Himalayan National Park

-How to reach Great Himalayan National Park
+How to Reach Great Himalayan National Park

 By Air: The nearest airport to Great Himalayan National Park is Bhuntar in Kullu, approximately 60 kms away.
 There are regular flights from Delhi to this airport.

-By Rail: Joginder Nagar, near Mandi is the nearest railhead to Great Himalayan National Park, which is about 143 kms away.
+By Rail: Joginder Nagar, near Mandi, is the nearest railhead to Great Himalayan National Park, which is about 143 kms away.
 Frequent trains ply between Joginder Nagar and Chandigarh.

-Best time to visit Great Himalayan National Park
+Best Time to Visit Great Himalayan National Park

-Great Himalayan National Park entry fee and permit
+Great Himalayan National Park Entry Fee and Permit

 Entrance to the Great Himalayan National Park is strictly by permit.
 The same needs to be acquired from head office at Shamshi and zonal offices at Shairopa and Ropa.
 The permit charge for Indian visitors INR 100/day and for foreign nationals is INR 400/day.
 Students are on discounted entrance charges.
 It is INR 50 /day for Indian students and INR 250/ day for foreign student.
 One needs to pay additional charges for still and video cameras.